-“I say look, this is how I am,” Wilson says in his direct way.
+“I say look, this is how I am,” Wilson said in his direct way.
 “You’re going to hear everything I worry about, not how I want it to be.
 Anything we’re doing now is not how we are going to be doing it in 10 years.”

 The room looks ahead.

 “One thing I enjoy is traveling to different parts of this planet and meeting families and patients.
-This is the physician in me,” Wilson says.
+This is the physician in me,” Wilson said.
 “And they’re all the same.
 And we can cure those diseases in my lifetime.
 We just have to figure out how to do it.
 But it’s not going to be just me.”